 The Moviemento is one of the oldest film theaters in Berlin.
-It lives among Turkish supermarkets.
-And Imbisses and colorful vegetables surround its film poster-covered entrance six days a week.
+It lives among Turkish supermarkets and Imbisses and its entrance is lovingly framed by colorful vegetable stands six days a week.
 But despite its unexpected location, it’s a well-run little spot with great programming.

 What I like most about this place, however, is that they truly have a film-loving spirit.
-It’s often the favorite place for local independent filmmakers to show their films and one of those little gems in cities that will provide you with that perfect mix of classical film, independent, documentary and even local.
+It’s often the favorite place for local independent filmmakers to show their films and one of those little gems in cities that will provide you with that perfect mix of classic, independent, documentary and local cinema.